QuestLore vs Traditional PDPs

 Recognition (if any) arrives months after the work was done.

-XP and Coins land in the employee's account the moment a quest is approved.
+Experience Points and Coins land in the employee's account the moment a quest is approved.

 Rewards